-After that April note about ecommerce, a reader in the economics field replied:
+After that April note about ecommerce, a reader in academia replied:

 You’re basically hitting on the Lucas Critique for retail.
 One of my friends is convinced someone in computer science will get a Nobel Prize for applying it to data science.

-But I’m also thinking of a rule from another field entirely: in a sufficiently complex system, the approximate present does not approximately determine the future.
+But I was also thinking of the “butterfly effect” from chaos theory: in a sufficiently complex system, the approximate present does not approximately determine the future.
 Even if you had the best possible information on what loyalty programs are really doing today, it might not tell you much about how they’ll work in the future, given the rate of feedback/copying, the growing number of products and services that use them, and the multiplying connections between them in the form of transfers and status matching.

 In other words, as customer retention costs and lifetime value become more complex and contingent, the premium on simplicity should be rising.
 And loyalty programs are the opposite of simple.